 Risk of cancer recurrence — With the possible exception of gestational trophoblastic disease, pregnancy does not affect the risk of recurrence of any type of cancer.
 In particular, the risk of recurrent melanoma [14,15] or breast cancer [16-18] does not appear to be affected by a subsequent pregnancy.
 The optimal timing of pregnancy after conclusion of cancer treatment is uncertain and depends, in part, on patient-specific factors (eg, type of treatment, tumor type, prognosis).
 In general, as the highest risk for cancer recurrence is in the first two years after completing treatment, most authors suggest waiting this time period before attempting conception, after a thorough evaluation confirming cancer remission or cure.
 However, a pregnancy that occurs spontaneously within the first two years after completing cancer treatment does not suggest that cancer is more likely to recur.
 (See "Gestational breast cancer: Epidemiology and diagnosis" and "Tumor node metastasis (TNM) staging system and other prognostic factors in cutaneous melanoma".)

 Treatment of infertility — The treatment of infertility after cancer therapy depends on the cause(s).
 Several factors may be contributing to infertility and some or all of these factors may have been present prior to therapy.
 Treatment is generally the same as that for patients without a history of cancer.
 Exceptions may include estrogen receptor positive breast cancer survivors and women treated with high-dose radiation involving the uterus.
 Women with estrogen-receptor positive breast cancer may benefit from ovulation induction with tamoxifen or aromatase inhibitors.
 Women with a history of uterine radiation are counseled that limited evidence suggests lower fecundity and an increased incidence of pregnancy complications after uterine radiation .
-(See "Overview of treatment of female infertility" and "Treatment of male infertility" and "Fertility preservation in patients undergoing gonadotoxic treatment or gonadal resection", section on 'Issues in women with breast cancer'.)
+(See "Treatments for female infertility" and "Treatment of male infertility" and "Fertility preservation in patients undergoing gonadotoxic treatment or gonadal resection", section on 'Issues in women with breast cancer'.)

-Female cancer survivors who elect in vitro fertilization (IVF) are counseled regarding the options of using autologous or donor oocytes.
+Female cancer survivors who elect in vitro fertilization (IVF) are counseled regarding the options of using autologous or donor oocytes (see "Oocyte donation for assisted reproduction").
 For female cancer survivors diagnosed within the five years prior to undergoing assisted reproductive techniques (ART), use of donor oocytes appears to result in higher live birth rates compared with autologous oocytes.
 In a population-based cohort study of women undergoing IVF with autologous oocytes within five years of entry into a cancer registry, women with prior cancer treatments (all types) had reductions of greater than 60 percent in pregnancy and live birth rates compared with women without cancer .
 Of the cancer survivors, the live birth rate varied from 54 percent for women with melanoma to 14 percent for women with breast cancer (the average live birth rate after IVF for women without cancer was 47 percent).
 In contrast, when women underwent IVF with donor oocytes, there were no differences in the pregnancy rates regardless of cancer treatment or cancer type.
 Once women with cancer became pregnant, their likelihood of having a live birth did not differ significantly from women without cancer whether donor or autologous oocytes were used.
 Of note, women who were diagnosed with breast cancer more than six months prior to ART had a live birth rate similar to the overall live birth rate for women with cancer (23.3 versus 24.7 percent).
 While more data are needed, this study suggests a negative effect of recent malignancy itself on ART success separate from the negative impact of chemotherapy on ovarian follicles.

 Men with severe oligospermia may require IVF with intracytoplasmic sperm injection (ICSI).
 Men with azoospermia who did not bank sperm prior to chemotherapy/radiation may have some residual spermatogenesis, so evaluation and possible extraction of testicular sperm (TESE) may be appropriate.
 (See "Treatment of male infertility".)